A Lovely Book & Painting with a Power Tool!

 We’re currently working on “B is for Brush” which is why we read “Sky Color”, watched a video showing how paintbrushes are made & were motivated to try something new to us; mixing paintbrushes & power tools!
 Yep, that’s right Painting with a Power Tool two ways!

-How We Painted with a Power Tool Two-Ways…
+How to Paint with a Power Tool Two-Ways…

 Drill Spin Art…